 According to the CDC, the risk of Covid-19 transmission outdoors is significantly lower than indoor spaces.
-Additionally, the BBC reports that UV rays (that spectrum of the sun that makes your skin tan) may be toxic to the life of the virus.
+Additionally, a Cleveland Clinic doc considers it “an acceptable risk” to those vaccinated.
 No wonder Zagat’s calls eating outdoors “the future of dining.”

 Best Outdoor Dining at Universal Orlando

 Unlike its Orlando competitor, this resort is lacking in their in-park table service options.
 Quick service abounds at Universal Orlando.
 I don’t know about you, but standing in long lines in confined spaces doesn’t sound appealing at this moment.
 (Even with Mobile Ordering.)
 Luckily, our perennial favorites reside in the resort hotels.
 And other “creative” locations!

 We simply love the Universal Orlando hotels.
 Whether Premier or Value, there is wide appeal with each.
 Whenever possible, we escape to our resort or CityWalk for dinner.
 As the park hours here are typically shorter than at Walt Disney World, this is generally advisable.